samGilbert95/sparta-tic-tac-toe/README.md

 ### Challenges (you can include images and code block here)
 Attempting to set a win condition to the project has proven very difficult given the timeframe alotted.
-Although I have researched multiple different ways to approach the problem (indexOf,some(),regex etc), i have been unable to develop a solution
+Although I have researched multiple different ways to approach the problem (indexOf,some(),regex etc), i have been unable to develop a solution.

 ### Learning points
 I need to learn to keep better track of my code, especially when dealing with nested loops